borisdev/resume/resume.md

 Managed the senior data science consultant

-- The technical vision I set for the data scientist was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
+- The technical vision I set for the data scientist and I was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
 This resulted in scaling back our machine learning training from eleven to two classifiers.
   The triage was to kill one classifier that was never needed, replace two